Trans Mountain Expansion Workers - TMX

 Pipelines in Canada that move oil and gas are the lifeblood of our modern society.
 They feed refineries which create the products we use every day such as the fuel necessary to heat our homes, plastics used in our hospitals and asphalt to build our roads.

-The United States, Canada, Saudi Arabia, Norway, Australia, China, India, Pakistan, Germany, Nigeria, Tanzania and Uganda are just some of the countries where you’ll find recently completed or underway transmission pipelines (more below).
+The United States, Canada, Saudi Arabia, Norway, Australia, China, India, Pakistan, Germany, Nigeria, Tanzania and Uganda are just some of the countries where you’ll find recently completed or underway transmission pipelines.

 There's no surprise that all these countries also rely heavily on oil and gas for their energy needs.
 Even Norway, a world leader in renewable energy got well over half of its total primary energy supply from fossil fuels in 2018 and is still exploring for new sources of oil.

-But only one of the countries mentioned above can’t get any new transmission pipes in the ground despite growing global demand for crude oil and natural gas.
+But only one of these countries mentioned above can’t get any new transmission pipelines in the ground despite growing global demand for crude oil and natural gas.
 If you guessed Canada, you’re correct, and probably have already heard a thing or two about the dire situation our country is currently facing.

 Canada Needs a Fact-Based, Balanced Conversation on Energy & Pipelines

-Pipelines in Canada really are currently an anomaly of the modern world.
+The trouble with getting new pipelines built in Canada truly is an anomaly of the modern world.
 Over the past decade, misinformation about our energy sector (and subsequently its infrastructure) has been effectively spread by environmental and special interest groups, much of which has been accepted by many Canadians and others across the globe.

 But in most instances not the whole story has been told, nor has there been any effort by these opposing groups to have an informed and balanced conversation in the process.
 A few examples of such dialogue: